-Human Space’s Sustainability Strategist Michelle Xuereb, along with Quadrangle's Andrew Geldard, participated in the Roadmap to Net Zero challenge on behalf of Sustainable Buildings Canada.
+Human Space’s Sustainability Strategist Michelle Xuereb, along with BDP Quadrangle's Andrew Geldard, participated in the Roadmap to Net Zero challenge on behalf of Sustainable Buildings Canada.
 Made possible with the support of the Ministry of Environment and Climate Change (MOECC) and funding from Enbridge, this project sought to identify pathways to net zero energy and carbon, net zero water and net zero waste.

 The work included two full-day integrated design workshops, the publication of a report to summarize the findings as well as follow-up presentations to the stakeholders.
 The first charrette explored technical solutions to implementation, while the second charrette looked at the legal, financial, institutional, and regulatory barriers to adoption of the specific technologies identified, and suggested paths for remediation.